fauziramadha/cinepro-core/README.md

 This software does not host, store, or distribute copyrighted content.

-Any DMCA complaints should be directed to the hosting provider, not to us.
+Any DMCA complaints should be directed to the hosting provider, .not to us.

 [Read more here](https://docs.cinepro.cc/core/general-information/license)